 Leading the "What is Core" Definition (DefCore) and supporting OpenStack Product (Hidden Influencers)

 Professionally, I am the CEO and Founder of RackN.
 A company focused on automating physical provisioning at scale through the OpenCrowbar project.
 Before that, I was a Sr Distinguished Engineer at Dell leading our OpenStack Cloud project (http://wp.me/PF6d2-bj) and also a founder of the Crowbar project (http://wp.me/PF6d2-ix).
-In that role, I am in constant contact with OpenStack users, ecosystem developers and vendors world-wide; consequently, I have a very broad perspective on use and technical needs for OpenStack and related Cloud technologies.
+In both roles, I am in constant contact with OpenStack users, ecosystem developers and vendors world-wide; consequently, I have a very broad perspective on use and technical needs for OpenStack and related Cloud technologies.

 You can get a much better perspective on me and my position on OpenStack by visiting http://robhirschfeld.com.